Jurel89/homelab-subtitle-service/pendings.md

     - On merge to main, run tests again, software quality, security, build a docker image in CI, optionally deploy to a self-hosted runner
     - Only deploy to docker hub when a new git tag is created, so we leave docker hub clean with only the stable and relevant upgrades

-- Add a functionality so this tool supports the translation to another language other than english, which is not supported by fast-whisper
+- Add a functionality so this tool supports the translation to another language other than english, which is not supported by fast-whisper ✔ (implemented Helsinki-NLP & NLLB-200)

 - Add a functionality so, when you already have a human generated subtitle, you can trigger a syncronization, so that subtitled is modified to match exactly your video file